ssb22/PrimerPooler/README.md

 ========================

 All material © Silas S. Brown unless otherwise stated.
 Licenses as stated above.

+* BLAST is a registered trademark of the National Library of Medicine.

 * Javascript is a trademark of Oracle Corporation in the US.